The learning needs and supports for every person on the autism spectrum is different from his/her peers. No two persons on the spectrum is the same.

 Support for Students & Adults

 As a person with autism enters adoloscent and adulthood, there is a continued need for support, education, and guidance.
-Typically, ongoing services are required to help the person with ASD to:
+Typically, ongoing services are required to help the person with autism to:

 - Develop social safety and problem solve every day experiences